smarty/changelog/cloud/us-enrichment-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 1.0.29 - 2024-03-13

+CHANGES:
+- Fixed casing where letters follow numbers in the same word.
+- Updated data.
+See: us-enrichment-data.md

 ## 1.0.27 - 2024-02-20

 CHANGES: